SEO Research

 Visitors give early-stage companies less benefit of the doubt.
 Your site has to offset that.

-This is one reason SavageAudit keeps internet and social presence audit as a separate review angle.
+For this reason, SavageAudit treats the internet and social presence audit as a separate review angle.
 A startup site does not live in isolation.
 Public footprint and on-site trust reinforce each other.

 7. Mobile experience